Health Behaviour in School-aged Children (HBSC) Scotland Study

 How is HBSC data collected?

 In Scotland, data collection takes place following the necessary ethical approvals and consent from local authorities, schools, parents and pupils.
-Pupils are asked to complete an anonymous paper-based survey in the classroom under exam conditions, which takes on average 40 minutes.
+Pupils are asked to complete a survey online in the classroom under exam conditions, which takes on average 40 minutes.

 The HBSC survey covers a wide range of health and wellbeing topics including physical activity, eating behaviours, oral health, smoking, alcohol consumption, self-reported health and symptoms, life satisfaction, spirituality, mental wellbeing, bullying, fighting, injuries, family life, school environment, electronic media use and peer relationships.
-Additional questions are included for the older age groups on cannabis use (13 and 15-year olds only) and sexual health (15-year olds only).
+Additional questions are included for the older age groups on cannabis use (15-year olds only) and sexual health (15-year olds only).

 How are HBSC data used?

 The data collected by HBSC are used to provide population-level statistics; none of the results from the study can be used to identify individuals.
 These statistics are used to inform the development of policies and programmes tailored to the needs of young people at local, national and international levels.

 “HBSC provides the best tool for investigating why some health-related trends in children and young people are increasing and other trends decreasing by facilitating comparisons internationally”